-Advanced Lithography and MetrologyThe group focuses on the operation and further development of extreme ultraviolet (EUV) interference lithography.
+Advanced Lithography and MetrologyThe main focus of the group is lithograhy and metrology methods in particular for semiconductor industry.
+One of the major activity is the operation and further development of extreme ultraviolet (EUV) interference lithography.
 This technique makes use of synchrotron-generated EUV light at 13.5 nm wavelength and holographic gratings for the fabrication of periodic and high-resolution nanostructures over large areas with high throughput.
 With a world record in resolution for photolithography down to 7 nm half pitch, the XIL-II beamline at Swiss Light Source is the world-leading tool and is used extensively used for both academic and industrial research as well as for commercial applications.
 EUV-IL provides a unique test center for photoresist testing for semiconductor manufacturers and helps in the development of next generation computer processors and memory chips.
 At the same time, this novel technology offers new opportunities for academic research by providing 1D and 2D periodic nanostructures for various projects, thanks to its high resolution, high throughput, and large area capabilities.

 Current ResearchEUV Interference Lithography